RonenNess/Shaku/docs/shaku_full.md

   group.add(sprite)
 }

-// draw the group with batching Shaku.gfx.drawGroup(group, true);
+// draw the group with automatic culling of invisible sprites Shaku.gfx.drawGroup(group, true);
 ```
 <a name="Gfx+drawSprite"></a>